 On behalf of the Hocking College Police Department, I am pleased to present this report to our community.
-Our department's primary focus continues to be on community policing; building bridges between our department, our students, staff/faculty, and various other organizations.
-Our newly renovated station brings our department up to modern day standards and compliance.
+Despite the intense struggles faced by all through the pandemic, our department's primary focus continues to be on community policing; building bridges between our department, our students, staff/faculty, and various other organizations.
+We are proud of the adaptive, collaborate efforts of not only our department, but the entire campus community, as we move through these trying times.

-As relationships are built, Hocking College continues to experience a low crime rate as our statistics show.
+Hocking College continues to experience a low crime rate as our statistics show.
 The staff and personnel of the Hocking College Police Department continue to work diligently to keep our community members working together, knowledgeable, safe, and secure.

 The information included in this report is provided to help further our commitment, as well as provide data in compliance with the Campus Security Act of 1990, Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act of 1998, and the Higher Education Opportunity Act of 2008.
-Although this issue of the Hocking College Annual Security & Fire Safety Report is being published & dated for the 2019-2020 academic year, federal requirements mandate that persons who read this guide be informed that criminal activity being reported is from 2019 and the two preceding years.
-This guide also contains the Annual Fire Safety Report for incidences occurring in 2019.
+Although this issue of the Hocking College Annual Security & Fire Safety Report is being published & dated for the 2020-2021 academic year, federal requirements mandate that persons who read this guide be informed that criminal activity being reported is from 2020 and the two preceding years.
+This guide also contains the Annual Fire Safety Report for incidences occurring in 2020.